 Police frequently use field sobriety tests (FSTs) during DUI stops to gauge whether a motorist is inebriated.
 FSTs are roadside tests designed for evaluating a driver’s mental and physical abilities.
 In theory, the effects of alcohol will cause an intoxicated driver to perform more poorly on these tests than a sober motorist.

 Generally, a driver isn't required to take a field sobriety test.
+(In contrast, a driver arrested for driving under the influence generally must take a blood, breath, or urine test at an officer's request.)
 In other words, FST participation is voluntary.
 But an officer’s decision of whether to arrest a suspect for driving under the influence often depends on how well the driver does on FSTs.

 According to National Highway Traffic Safety Administration (NHTSA) sponsored research the following three FSTs are accurate indicators of when a driver has a blood alcohol concentration (BAC) of .1% or more: